yash91989201/my-hashnode-blogs/clkcxpzp1000709l8ftcwg8vl.md

 Welcome to our guide on managing Linux services and packages!
 In this blog, we will cover essential concepts, best practices, and tools to simplify the process.
 Regardless of your experience level, we will help you enhance your Linux experience.
 Let's unleash the true potential of your Linux environment.🚀

-## Understanding Processes, Daemons, and Services:
+## ✔ Understanding Processes, Daemons, and Services 🛠️ :

 1. **processes:** A process is a program in execution.
 For example, when we write a program in C or C++ and compile it, the compiler creates binary code.
 The original code and binary code are both considered programs.
 When we run the binary code, it becomes a process.